thibaultwillmann/CheXNet-Pytorch/README.md

 Each output will indicate the probability of a certain disease (Atelectasis, Consolidation, Infiltration, Pneumothorax, Edema, Emphysema, Fibrosis, Effusion, Pleural Thickening, Cardiomegaly, Nodule, Hernia, Mass) or probability of no disease being present in the input image.

-The network expects an image of dimension [channel, height, width], we are using [3,244,244].
+The network expects an image of dimension channel x height x width, we are using 3 x 244 x 244.
 The output is passed as a FloatTensor with 15 entries.

 ### 2.2.2.
 Data